hash-bash/Superstore-Sales-Data-Analysis-Notebook/README.md

 # Superstore Sales Data Analysis Notebook
 Jupyter Notebook for Superstore Sales Data Analysis.
-Please refer to the README.md file for the tasks covered in this Notebook.

 ### Tasks covered in this Notebook are: